actions-ecosystem/recipes/README.md

 ## Add suitable labels to a issue based on the information

-This workflow adds a `help wanted` label to an issue whose title matches the regex `help|work`.
+This workflow adds a `help wanted` label to an issue whose title matches the regex `help|not work`.

 <details>
 <summary>Screenshots</summary>